-Part 4 - Transfers
+Part 4 - Management Moves

-Transfers will only be considered in exceptional circumstances.
+Management moves will only be considered in exceptional circumstances and in line with the Management Move (exceptional circumstances) guidance.

 Examples of such circumstances include;

 - Exceptional cases of Anti-Social Behaviour and Harassment, including serious or targeted hate crimes and serious racial harassment, where the ASB has been investigated and prolonged/ targeted abuse is having a significant impact on the victim's quality of life.
 This to be done in clear view of alternative remedies and in line with broad principles of tackling ASB and in the clear interest of community safety. - Elderly or disabled customers living in accommodation where severe hardship is incurred through the unsuitability of current dwelling.
-These will transfer on a like for like basis. - Where living in the current home because of a change in financial circumstances there are concerns about affordability/puts customers in unnecessary hardship - In cases of Domestic Abuse - Where there are Safeguarding Issues - Emergency Health and Safety Issues i.e. Fire/Flood - Where a customer agrees to downsize and it would mean we would be releasing a larger home
+These will transfer on a like for like basis. - Where living in the current home because of a change in financial circumstances there are concerns about affordability/puts customers in unnecessary hardship. - Where living conditions within the home are or may be detrimental to the inhabitants health and/or wellbeing and we are unable to mitigate these issues in a reasonable timescale e.g. mould spores, pest infestation, structural concerns. - Where asset management decisions mean the customer's home is subject to divestment or demolition. - In cases of Domestic Abuse where remaining in the home presents a risk to the health, safety and well-being of the customer - Where there are Safeguarding Issues which cannot be supported and managed by remaining in their accommodation. - Emergency Health and Safety Issues i.e. Fire/Flood, ware gas, electricity escapes that present a serious risk to household members. - Where a customer agrees to downsize and it would mean we would be releasing a larger home

-The neighbourhood teams will consider the refusals criteria detailed in Part 7 of this policy when deciding whether a transfer should be offered.
+The neighbourhood teams will consider the refusals criteria detailed in Part 7 of this policy when deciding whether a management move should be offered.
+Management moves will be subject to further supporting evidence on the reasons and need for rehousing, in order to ensure priority rehousing is given in a fair and transparent way.

-Transfer applicants will be made one direct offer of accommodation.
+Management move applicants will be made one direct offer of accommodation.